mikenomitch/ar_union/README.md

 # ArUnion

-Patch to ActiveRecord::Relation allowing for unioned scopes and ordered union scopes.
+Patch to ActiveRecord::Relation allowing for unioned scopes.

 If you have a sharded DB, beware of use on cross-shard queries.